andyrids/ipymediator/README.md

 [**traitlets**](https://traitlets.readthedocs.io/en/stable/using_traitlets.html) allows the user to define classes that have attributes (traits) with type checking and dynamically computed default values.
 Traitlets also implements the observer pattern and is used by ipywidgets extensively.

 > [!TIP]
-> Mediator dialogs built using this interface will be added to the dialog module.
+> Mediator dialogs built using this interface will be added to the dialogs module.

 ## Interface